ewquon/SOWFA-models/instructions.md

    terrain-resolving mesh.
 It is up to the user to smooth, blend, and flatten the ground surface (within terrain.stl) such that the resulting mesh meets these requirements.
 3. Set parameters within `runscript.preprocess.terrain`.
-Important parameters:
+Important parameters (that are not present in `runscript.preprocess` for flat terrain):
-   - `$inletElevation` in `runscript.preprocess.terrain` to be the elevation of the lower edge of the inlet patch.
+   - `$inletElevation`: the elevation of the lower edge of the inlet patch.
      Since the terrian has been flattened near the inlet, this elevation will be constant (and no boundary data manipulation is necessary to guarantee one-to-one face mappings between the generated boundaryData and the inlet mesh).
-   - `$meshMotionTime` dictates the maximum displacement of any point of the mesh.
+   - `$meshMotionTime`: dictates the maximum displacement of any point of the mesh.
 Since the velocity in `0.original.meshMotion/pointDisplacement` is 10 by default, the mesh motion time should be greater than the maximum difference in surface elevation, relative to $inletElevation, divided by